opensearch-project/documentation-website/_dashboards/management/connect-prometheus.md

 1. Select the desired connection from the list on the **Data sources** main page.
 This will open the **Connection Details** window.
 2. Within the **Connection Details** window, edit the **Title** and **Description** fields.
 Select the **Save changes** button to apply the changes.
-3. To update the **Authentication Method**, choose the method from the dropdown list and enter the required credentials (if applicable).
+3. To update the **Authentication Method**, choose the method from the dropdown list and enter any necessary credentials.
 Select **Save changes** to apply the changes.
     - To update the **Basic authentication** authentication method, select the **Update stored password** button.
 Within the pop-up window, enter the updated password and confirm it and select **Update stored password** to save the changes.
 To test the connection, select the **Test connection** button.
     - To update the **AWS Signature Version 4** authentication method, select the **Update stored AWS credential** button.
 Within the pop-up window, enter the updated access and secret keys and select **Update stored AWS credential** to save the changes.
 To test the connection, select the **Test connection** button.